openshift/kube-compare/docs/reference-config-guide-v2.md

 The functions goal is to enable a more clear and readable usage for common custom templating functions and allow more complex functionalities.

-To specify an inline function for a specific field yse the `perField` section in the metadata.yaml file as in this example:
+To specify an inline function for a specific field use the `perField` section in the metadata.yaml file as in this example:

 ```yaml
 apiVersion: v2